dfperiod3/dfperiod3.github.io/README.md

 ## FAQ
 **My browser hung!**

 It probably didn't.
-Some configurations (e.g. 1 of each pack) are just harder to solve and could take several minutes.
-However, most configurations are very fast (<1s)
+Some configurations (e.g. 1 of each item) are just harder to solve and could take several minutes.
+However, most configurations are very fast (< 1s)

 **Do the prices include shipping?**